CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 netq show inventory brief [json]
 ```

 This example shows that there are four spine switches, three leaf switches, two border switches, two firewall switches, seven hosts (servers), and an out-of-band management server in this network.
-For each of these you see the type of switch, operating system, CPU and ASIC.
+Each entry displays the type of switch, operating system, CPU, and ASIC.

 ```
 cumulus@switch:~$ netq show inventory brief